2021 Cork Premier Intermediate Hurling Championship

 The 2021 Cork Premier Intermediate Hurling Championship was the 18th staging of the Cork Premier Intermediate Hurling Championship since its establishment by the Cork County Board in 2004.
 The draw for the group stage placings took place on 29 April 2021.
 The championship began on 11 September 2021 and ended on 27 November 2021.

 The final was played on 27 November 2021 at Páirc Uí Chaoimh in Cork, between Courcey Rovers and Castlelyons, in what was their first ever meeting in a final.
-Courcey Rovers won the match by 1-19 to 1-18 to claim their second championship title overall and a first title since 2011.
+Courcey Rovers won the match by 1–19 to 1–18 to claim their second championship title overall and a first title since 2011.

-Watergrasshill's Shane O'Regan was the championship's top scorer with 2-41.
+Richard Sweetnam was the championship's top scorer with 0-46.